bobs24/Pintu-Public-Repo/README.md

 I structured the database in three clear layers to make it easier to trace how data moves and changes from the raw input all the way to the analytics layer.
 This setup helps ensure transparency, repeatability, and trust in the final results.

 1. **Raw Layer (`raw_` tables):**
    This is the starting point — basically the "landing zone" for all incoming data.
 The `COPY` command loads the raw CSV files directly into these tables without any modification.
-Every record is stored as text exactly as it came in, so we always have a true reference of the original data.
-We don’t modify anything here; it’s our untouched source of truth.
+Every record is stored as text exactly as it came in, so I always have a true reference of the original data.
+I don’t modify anything here; it’s my untouched source of truth.

 2. **Transformation Layer (`3-transformations` scripts):**
    This is where most of the data cleaning and business logic happens.
 The SQL scripts in this layer pull data from the raw tables and fix issues like inconsistent text formatting, incorrect data types, and invalid records (for example, removing `PENDING` trades).
 They also compute new metrics, such as converting trade amounts into `volume_usd`, so the data becomes more meaningful and ready for analysis.